-What is a special prosecutor?
+Sessions recusal: What's next?

 - that "it would be in the public interest to appoint an outside special counsel to assume responsibility for the matter."

-In other words, it will be completely up to Sessions (or the acting attorney general if Sessions formally recuses himself from the decision) to appoint special counsel in this case.
-And while Congress can put political on Sessions to step aside, lawmakers on Capitol Hill have no role in the appointment of any prosecutor and cannot dictate who he chooses.
+And while lawmakers on Capitol Hill have no role in the appointment of any prosecutor, that didn't stop top Democratic leadership from putting pressure on Boente to appoint someone else.

+"Given these facts, there is no choice but for Mr. Boente to appoint a special prosecutor," said Schumer in a statement.
+"While Mr. Boente doesn't have the long political ties to President Trump, he is still in the President's chain of command and could be fired at will by the President, who has already fired the first person in this position."

-Aside from the special counsel regulations, the attorney general also has the general statutory authority to hire an outside attorney to oversee a federal criminal investigation.
+Aside from the special counsel regulations, the attorney general (or Boente in this case) also has the general statutory authority to hire an outside attorney to oversee a federal criminal investigation.

-For example, in 2003, then-Deputy Attorney General James B. Comey (who is now the FBI director), in his capacity as acting attorney general (upon recusal of Attorney General John Ashcroft), named Patrick Fitzgerald special counsel to investigate who leaked the name of CIA operative Valerie Plame Wilson amid mounting public pressure for an independent examination of the allegations.
+For example, in 2003, then-Deputy Attorney General James Comey (who is now the FBI director), in his capacity as acting attorney general (upon recusal of Attorney General John Ashcroft), named Patrick Fitzgerald special counsel to investigate who leaked the name of CIA operative Valerie Plame Wilson amid mounting public pressure for an independent examination of the allegations.
 The investigation led to the conviction of Vice President Dick Cheney's then-chief of staff, Lewis "Scooter" Libby, for lying to a grand jury and obstruction of justice.

 Sessions himself has not shied away from calls for special prosecutors.
 During the 2016 campaign, Sessions called on then-Attorney General Loretta Lynch to recuse herself from the investigation into Hillary Clinton's use of a private email server and to appoint a special prosecutor in the case.